Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-planning.md

 Use planning to communicate intent and guide subordinate decisions.

 **Outcome**
-The force acts with common purpose.
+The force acts with a common purpose.

 Chapter: The Nature of Planning - Planning as Command and Control